BodiAugustus/ashley_defi/README.md

 #48.
 Created index.js inside of card.
 Copied from list/index.js to card/index.js.
 Created new card component.
 Imported into list/index.js to use there.
 Copied the same functionality to services.jsx which shares the card component.

 #49.
 Created .env.development & production files in root directory.
-Setup targetNetwork and isSupported properties in useNetwork.js to display UI error message on wrong network.
+Setup targetNetwork and isSupported properties in useNetwork.js to eventually display UI error message on wrong network.

+#50.
+Constructed new div using new properties from useNetwork to display error UI message on wrong network.